As head of our Estates & Special Projects department, Tom works across borders and timescales, providing long-term, strategic property advice.

-After an early foray into the travel industry, Tom quickly moved into the industry that, he acknowledges, was always going to be his calling.
+After an early foray into the travel industry, Tom soon moved into property – the industry that, he acknowledges, was always going to be his calling.
 More than a specific sector, however, the ambition that motivated him to set up Sporting Holidays Ltd at the tender age of 21, was to be in the driving seat; to run his own business.

-In 2002, Tom went to work for Property Vision, and quickly realised that prime property was where his career lay.
+In 2002, Tom went to work for Property Vision.
 “It was a small, innovative business.
-The market was entering a period of rapid growth, and it was just a lot of fun.
+The property market was entering a period of rapid growth, and it was just a lot of fun.
 I particularly loved the bespoke nature of taking on a buying brief and always felt that we could apply that attention to detail across buying and investing.
 You’re always helping someone achieve a dream.
 And very often you’re shaping the actual dream, because sometimes I’ll know about a property which my client wouldn’t have thought about.
 There’s a bit of match-making involved.
 You’ve got to really know your client, understand their lifestyle, their motivation, their family.
 And that applies to both buyers and sellers.”

 Tom did the hard yards at Property Vision, kept on building his experience, his knowledge and his contact book, and when he and Mark Parkinson felt the time was right, took the plunge.

 “Even though the market conditions in 2008 weren’t exactly encouraging, we did both feel pretty confident.”

 “One of the first houses I worked on for a Middleton client really sums up why I love being in the prime property sector,” says Tom.
 “They had initially refused to even go and see the property, but I was so confident it was the right house that I asked him to return early from a trip.
 It’s not about the power of persuasion, it’s about really knowing your client.
 And I love being in a position where our judgement is implicitly trusted – that is key to everything for Middleton – and even more so now that we have extended our services beyond borders and timescales.”